StevenMayher/431-2021/labs/lab01/lab01.md

 between the two variables, and (more generally) what you have learned about the data (or science) from the Figure.
-Be sure to discuss how the two plots work together specifically addressing the question of what you can learn things from Plot A that you can’t learn from Plot B and vice versa.
+Be sure to discuss how the two plots work together specifically addressing the question of what you can learn from Plot A that you can’t learn from Plot B and vice versa.

 Your response to this question should be written using clear and complete English sentences and minimizing jargon, as is the case with